oysteijo/logplotter/README.md

 package to watch over changes in a file.
 This can be slow if it is a remote system.

 It then sets up a Flask application server and sets up a WebSocket connection between the server and the client.
-The client makes a plot using chart.js.
+The client makes a plot using ~~chart.js~~ plotly.

 ## Install